connectwithprakash/pibrary/README.md

 ## Documentation

-The full documentation for Pibrary is available at https://pibrary.readthedocs.io/en/latest/.
+The full documentation of Pibrary is available at https://pibrary.readthedocs.io/en/latest/.

 ## Contributing
 Contributions are welcome!
 Please read [CONTRIBUTING](CONTRIBUTING) for details on how to contribute to this project.